SemanticSoftwareLab/Supplements-LDK2017/README.md

 Executing [Query 2](../master/queries/query2.rq) against the knowledge base will return an integer number that can be used to rank the result set from the first query.

 ### Scenario 3: Filling the Knowledge Gap of Learners
+In Scenario 3, we incorporate our learner user profile in the query.
+The goal here is to find all topics in a document that the user does not know about and bring in additional information (e.g., a brief description and online sources) from Linked Open Data ontologies (DBpedia ontology in our case).

+Execute [Query 3](../master/queries/query3.rq) against the Fuseki endpoint to see the results.